Jake-Brewer/plane/docs/research/llm/model_style_guide.md

 - "Subtract 2 points from GPT-4.1" or "GPT-4.1 -2"
 - "Give Claude 3.7 Sonnet 5 points" or "Claude 3.7 +5"

-The AI will automatically update both this document and the LLM selection guide to reflect your preferences.
+The AI will automatically update both this document and the LLM selection guide to reflect your preferences, ensuring scores never equal exactly zero.

 ### **Score Impact on Recommendations**
 - **High scores (+3 to +5)**: Model will be prioritized in recommendations
 - **Neutral scores (-1 to +2)**: Standard recommendations apply
 - **Low scores (-3 to -5)**: Model will be deprioritized or avoided in recommendations
+- **Minimal scores (±0.1 to ±0.9)**: Slight preference adjustments, minimal impact

 ### **Current Scores**
 All models start at 0 points.
 As you use different models and provide feedback, your personal scoring will help tailor future recommendations to your specific needs and preferences.